Pamp Network Market Capitalization Reaches $8,565.36 (PAMP)

 According to CryptoCompare, “Pamp Network is a price-reactive cryptocurrency.
 When the token price appreciates, token holders receive staking rewards based on several factors including the percentage price increase, how long they have been holding for, and how many tokens they hold.
 Rewards are distributed on a daily basis.
 If the token price does not appreciate, no rewards are minted.
 Sellers who move their tokens around have their stakes reset, negating any bonus rewards they may receive when the token appreciates in value.In addition, PAMP is deflationary, meaning that all token transfers have between 1-3% of the transfer burned. “

-It is usually not possible to purchase alternative cryptocurrencies such as Pamp Network directly using US dollars.
-Investors seeking to acquire Pamp Network should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Pamp Network using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Pamp Network directly using U.S. dollars.
+Investors seeking to trade Pamp Network should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Pamp Network using one of the aforementioned exchanges.

 Receive News & Updates for Pamp Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Pamp Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.